10 Best Books For Female Entrepreneurs

 There is a peculiarly American awkward relation that Americans have with contraception, which is all the more peculiar for having takers in a country in which people are supposedly reasonably well-educated.

-People in Africa and Asia – women in particular – are eager to partake of simple things like contraceptive use.
+People in Africa and Asia – women in particular – are eager to partake in simple things like contraceptive use.

 Ms. Teague Moreno has written a part-memoir, part-business/motivational book combing practical life advice and business lessons.